moodlehq/moodle-tool_inspire/README.md

 # Configuration

-A couple of important settings:
+A couple of important sitewide settings:

 ## Predictions processor

-Prediction processors are the machine learning backends that process the datasets generated from the calculated indicators and targets.
+Prediction processors are the machine learning backends that process the datasets generated from the calculated indicators and targets and return predictions.
 This plugin is shipped with 2 prediction processors:

 * The PHP one is the default, there are no other system requirements
-* The Python one is more powerful and it generates graphs with the model performance but it requires setting up extra stuff like Python itself (https://wiki.python.org/moin/BeginnersGuide/Download) and the moodleinspire package (Only Python 2.7 support at the moment, working on compatibility with Python 3.x).
+* The Python one is more powerful and it generates graphs with the model performance but it requires setting up extra stuff like Python itself (https://wiki.python.org/moin/BeginnersGuide/Download) and the moodleinspire package.

 <!-- not displayed as a code block under a list unless we add something like this comment -->
     pip install moodleinspire